fredrikaverpil/neotest-golang/README.md

 >
 > The `-race` flag (in `go_test_args`) requires CGO to be enabled
 > (`CGO_ENABLED=1` is the default) and a C compiler (such as GCC) to be
 > installed.
+However, since Go 1.20, this is not a requirement on macOS.
+I have
-I have included the `-race` argument as default, as it provides
+> included the `-race` argument as default, as it provides good production
-> good production defaults.
+> defaults.
+See [this issue](https://github.com/golang/go/issues/9918) for more
+> details.

 > [!IMPORTANT]
 >